csm-kb/csm-kb/README.md

 **Projects**
 - _HoloJam_ - host of the premier Hololive Fan Game Jam, working together with fellow creatives (animators, artists, musicians) to produce exciting teasers and showcases for fellow developers' novel game experiences and experiments!
+- _Ship AI_ - a local gaming AI assistant with customizable personality and voice commands for key macros; coming soon!

 **Websites / Web Apps**
 - _Midori_ - my own implementation of a chat platform like _Discord_, written with Golang, Next.js, and Electron.
 - _Mokuteki_ - an LLM-backed esports performance tracking and coaching tool, written with Next.js.
 - [A fan site](https://idolshowdown.com) for _Idol Showdown_ - a fan-made idol fighting game made in Unity with GGPO.
 - [A fan site](https://wrestletuber.com) for Dokibird's WRESTLETUBER event - where virtual content creators face off in a championship bracket with customized models made in _WWE 2K23_.
+- [_HoloPass_](https://holo-pass.com), a light social media app for tracking event attendances and oshis; I built the geolocation check-in feature!

 **Original Worlds & Stories**
 - _Norre_ - an original cyberpunk world and lore, with dystopian inspirations.